Michigan Library Love: Libraries to Visit This Summer

 Novi Public Library

-The Novi Public Library has an iCube Makerspace available for patrons to discover.
+The Novi Public Library offers the iCube Makerspace for patrons to explore.
 Need to laminate something, print photos, make buttons or transfer a photo to a mug?
-The library is here to help!
+The library is here to help.
 Check out the availability of the equipment and explore your options.

 Plymouth District Library

-Some standout things at Plymouth District Library include their Lab with tools like a Glowforge laser cutter, Cricut cutter, heat press and mug press, embroidery machine, sewing machines and serger, 3D printers and more; their Library of Things with cool stuff you can borrow like a telescope, GoPro camera, projector and screen, metal detector, bird watching kit, hiking poles and more; plus STEM kits for kids.
+At Plymouth District Library, get crafty in their Technology Commons with tools like a Glowforge laser cutter, Cricut cutter, poster printers, embroidery machine, sewing machines, and 3D printers.
+Their Library of Things offers neat items you can borrow like a telescope, GoPro camera, projector and screen, metal detector, bird watching kit, hiking poles, plus STEM kits for kids.

-Additionally, they have a board game collection with games to borrow for all ages and difficulty levels.
-For readers, they have an extensive manga collection and a collection of talking Vox picture books and Wonderbook chapter books.
-Be sure to check out their summer programs in their new outdoor program space, the Wilcox Amphitheater.
+Additionally, they have a board game collection with games for loan for all ages and difficulty levels.
+For readers, they have an extensive manga collection and a collection of talking Vox picture books and Wonderbooks chapter books.
+Be sure to check out their summer programs in their outdoor program space, the Wilcox Amphitheater.

 Southfield Public Library

 The Southfield Public Library is special for two big reasons.
-Their children's area is a place to learn and explore—it has a castle made out of books including a book throne and features Slumber the Dragon.
-They have a Reader's Treehouse, Imaginarium Garden, and of course, lots of books.
-TLN library cardholders can check out up to 25 items at the Southfield Public Library.
+Their children's area is a place to learn and explore.
+It has a castle made out of books, including a book throne and Slumber the dragon.
+They have a Reader's Treehouse, Imaginarium Garden, and, of course, lots of books.
+TLN library cardholders can check out up to 25 items at the Southfield Library.

 Waterford Township Public Library

-Waterford Township Public Library has a beautiful walkable campus and the grounds of the library itself have lovely gardens tended by their own volunteer group, the Library Garden Club.
+Waterford Township Public Library has a beautiful, walkable campus, and the library grounds feature lovely gardens tended by the Library Garden Club, a volunteer group.

 West Bloomfield Township Public Library

-The West Bloomfield Township Public Library has a few unique features that make the library an attractive destination for many from out-of-town.
+The West Bloomfield Township Public Library has a few unique features that make it an attractive destination for many out-of-towners.

-Study and Work Spaces: Students and adults appreciate the Main Library's many work environments including study pods, study tables, outdoor terrace tables, cozy fireplace seating, quiet study room and more.
+Students and adults appreciate the Main Library's many work environments, including study pods, study tables, outdoor terrace tables, cozy fireplace seating, quiet study room and more.

-The newly added Reflection Room offers a relaxing space for users to take breaks from their studies, meditate, pray or read quietly—with rocking chairs, cushioned floor seating, and yoga mats facing nearby woods.
+The Reflection Room offers a relaxing space for users to take breaks from their studies, meditate, pray or read quietly, with rocking chairs, cushioned floor seating and yoga mats facing nearby woods.

 Visitors can also walk through the woods on the Civic Center Trail.
-A Community Commons space with flexible collaborative tables and seating, whiteboards, and cutting-edge technology including a 3D printer, Cricut, and laser cutter is expected to open for limited public use by fall 2024.
+A Community Commons space is available for public use when not reserved, with flexible collaborative tables and seating, whiteboards and cutting-edge technology, including a 3D printer, Cricut and laser cutter.

 Westland Public Library